vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1.md

 ![Login Metamask](../images/account-metamask.png){:width="840"}
 *Fig. 2: Account Metamask*

-What is more, connect your ledger account to the metamask as well.
+What is more, connect your ledger account to the Metamask as well.
 It will help you see the balance on your Ledger ethereum account.

 {: .center}
 ![Connect Ledger Wallet](../images/connect-ledger-metamask.png){:width="840"}
 *Fig. 3: Connect Ledger Wallet*

-After Choosing Ledger hardware wallet, you will be ask to connect your Ledger Nano.
+After Choosing Ledger hardware wallet, you will be asked to connect your Ledger Nano.
 Go ahead and select your Ledger Nano.

 {: .center}
 ![Select Your Ledger](../images/connect-ledger-metamask2.png){:width="840"}